allenai/reward-bench/README.md

 In development, we have the following docker images (most recent first as it's likely what you need).
 TODO: we should log the git commit affiliated with each of these, or delete them when outdated.
-- `nathanl/herm_v2`: chat template loading from tokenizer fixes.
+- `nathanl/herm_v5`: chat template loading from tokenizer fixes + DPO additions.

 Deprecated:
 - `nathanl/herm_dpo`: for adding functionality with DPO sweeps, fix minor bugs (last updated 24 Feb.)